YoobeeWebTutors/javascript-manual/05-operators.md

 According to PEMDAS, `9 + 9 * 9` evaluates to `90`.

 In programming, every operator takes a place in the language's order of operations hierarchy.
-All languages follow the order above, but there are more operators Most languages share the same order, but not all.
+All languages follow the order above, but there are more operators.
+Most languages share the same order, but not all.
 Check out [JavaScript's Order of Operations](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence).

 The `=` assignment operator is very low in the order of operations, and thus all other calculations happen before a value is assigned to a variable.